cameronapak/freedom-stack/README.md

-# WIP: Astwoah Stack - Starter Kit Template
+# WIP: Astwoah Stack - Starter Kit Template, with a blog.

 An approachable and simple web stack, based on Astro.
 (Very similar to the [AHA stack](https://ahastack.dev/).)